swayne275/bitly-python/README.md

 three library functions in the `metrics` route handler.
 I moved to using tornado generators on these functions and built a single "summary" function into `bitly_lib` so that the route handler would only need to call one external library function.
+I moved from tornado generators to native async/await after getting the initial implementation working.
 Presumably whichever engineer is reading over `server.py` doesn't need to know the specifics of how we get the data from the Bitly API, and including that logic in `server.py` adds additional complexity that could make future `server.py` enhancement/maintenance more difficult.

 I wanted clients to have a good, fairly-unified experience, which guided a few of my decisions.
 I overrode the default `write_error` method in Tornado